dingodb/dingo-deploy/README.md

 Executor act as the worker of the cluster.
 It is responsible for executing the physical execution plan of  SQL to scan and compute the data.

-- Web
+- Proxy

-Web provides a bridge for index operations, and provides http and grpc interfaces for use by pythonSDK
+Proxy provides a bridge for index operations, and provides http and grpc interfaces for use by pythonSDK

 - Driver-MySQL/Driver-DIngo